sral/msgq/README.md

 0
 </pre>

 To build the extension type in the following:
 <pre>
-$ setup.py build
+$ python setup.py build
 </pre>
 And to install the extenstion try this:
 <pre>
-$ setup.py install
+$ python setup.py install
 </pre>

 Good luck ...